kaytat/SimpleProtocolServer/README.md

 I've only tested this with one Win7 machine.
 And it doesn't seem to work with XP.

 ### Sampling rate / format
-The Android app will support two sampling frequencies - 44.1 and 48 kHz, just in case the sound card doesn't support one of them.
-The app will assume 16 bit, 2 channel PCM.
+The Android app supports 4 sampling frequencies - 48, 44,1, 24, and 22.05kHz and both stereo and mono.
+The app assumes 16-bit samples.

+My sound card doesn't support the lower sampling rates and so the server has a command line option to use an integer divider to downsample.

 The sampling rate may need to be manually adjusted by the user since the default format may not be a format supported by the Android app.
 To do this, the user will need to manually configure the properties in the "Advanced" tab of the playback device.
 Please also see this: http://kaytat.com/blog/?p=332